shalom2552/IntroToDataScience/README.md

 Intro to data science is a technion course for dealing and calculate with a big data.

 ## content
-Laboratory exercises as well as homework of the course Introduction to Statistics delivered at the Technion
+Homework as well as laboratory exercises of the course intro to data engineering, delivered at the Technion.

 ## Installation